drumpt/drumpt.github.io/content/authors/admin/_index.md

     - course: M.S. in Artificial Intelligence
       institution: Korea Advanced Institute of Science and Technology (KAIST)
       year: 2024
-    - course: B.S. in Computer Science and Mathematics
+    - course: B.S. in Computer Science and Mathematical Sciences
       institution: Korea Advanced Institute of Science and Technology (KAIST)
       year: 2022